-As one of the first companies in our branch, we are reporting herein on the topics of human rights, labour standards, environment and anti-corruption.
+As one of the few companies in our branch, we are reporting herein on the topics of human rights, labour standards, environment and anti-corruption.
 In this report, we'd like to inform about our integration of sustainability into the everyday life of our company and about our measures for implementation.
 We are also committing ourselves to our future goals in sustainability and we show how we are measuring our success.

 The guiding principles, gives us a consistent, sustainable direction.
 It describes our common understanding and our intentions.

 In regards of sustainability, we take our customers needs seriously and help to fulfil the value-chain.